Mukuljangir372/mukuljangir372.github.io/_posts/2023-01-07-multimodule-power-blog.md

 added_date: 7 Jan 2023

-description: You'r doing Modularization wrong?
-Here is the truth of Multi-Module.
+description: Here is the truth of doing Multi-Module In Android.

 author: Mukul Jangir
 ---